How Did the American Civil War End?

 The Battle of Palmito Ranch signage

-Despite the Emancipation Proclamation being issued on January 1, 1863, it is June 19, 1865 (Juneteenth), which is today celebrated as the date of the true emancipation of the enslaved people in the United States.
+Despite the Emancipation Proclamation being issued on January 1, 1863, it is June 19, 1865 (Juneteenth), today celebrated as the date of the true emancipation of the enslaved people in the United States.

 The Emancipation Proclamation Juneteenth